 Important strides are being made in the way we screen, diagnose and treat lung cancer.
 New diagnostic and treatment techniques as well as new screening guidelines are helping doctors find lung cancer earlier and treat it more efficiently.

-Nebraska Medicine is a Lung Cancer Alliance Screening Center of Excellence and offers low-dose CT scan lung cancer screenings, which can detect lung cancer nodules in Stage IA when the cure rate can be as high as 90 percent or more.
+Nebraska Medicine offers low-dose CT scan lung cancer screenings, which can detect lung cancer nodules in Stage IA when the cure rate can be as high as 90 percent or more.
 With traditional X-rays, approximately 75 percent of lung cancer cases are found in Stage III/IV, when cure rates drop to 5 percent and lower.

 How a Lung Cancer Screening Plan Works

 Once you have opted into a screening program, we recommend receiving an annual low-dose CT scan of the chest area.
 Chest X-rays do not qualify as an acceptable screening option.
 Low-dose CT scans are only recommended for high-risk populations.
 This includes individuals who meet the following criteria laid out by the National Comprehensive Cancer Network, an organization to which Nebraska Medicine belongs:

 - Smokers and former smokers